Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Related Work

-\paragraph*{Fast BFT.} It has been shown that having additional redundancy (and using a less-than-optimal resilience threshold) can be efficiently utilized to develop faster consensus variants, i.e., two-step Byzantine consensus~\cite{martin2006fast, howard2021fast, kuznetsov2021revisiting}, or even one-step asynchronous Byzantine consensus for scenarios that are contention-free~\cite{friedman05simple,song2008bosco}. \ourProtocol{} extends a latency-optimal protocol similar to PBFT to significantly improve latency without losing resilience.
+\paragraph{Fast or Speculative BFT} It has been shown that having additional redundancy (and using a less-than-optimal resilience threshold) can be efficiently utilized to develop ``fast'' consensus variants, i.e., two-step Byzantine consensus~\cite{martin2006fast, howard2021fast, kuznetsov2021revisiting}, or even one-step asynchronous Byzantine consensus for scenarios that are contention-free~\cite{friedman05simple,song2008bosco}.
+DuoBFT~\cite{arun2020duobft} uses the hybrid and Byzantine fault models where clients can choose the favored model for each command.
+Since hybrid commits take fewer communication steps and use smaller quorums than BFT commits, clients benefit from low-latency commits in the hybrid model.
+In comparison, \ourProtocol{} extends a latency- and resilience-optimal protocol (PBFT) to significantly improve latency without requiring more than $3t+1$ replicas.

+Some BFT protocols propose mechanisms based on speculation to accelerate the overall protocol when running in a ``common case'' scenario (often assuming the absence of failures or congestion)~\cite{pbft, kotla2007zyzzyva, wester2009tolerating, Gupta2019Proof}.
+A form of server-side speculation technique was initially proposed by PBFT as \textit{tentative execution}, in which replicas execute and respond to requests directly after the \textsc{prepare} stage~\cite{pbft}.
+In the Proof-of-Execution protocol, server-side speculation after the \textsc{prepare} stage was revisited, formally specified, and proved correct~\cite{Gupta2019Proof}. \textit{Tentative executions} are orthogonal to the techniques explored in this paper and are prototypically implemented and explored by the WHEAT protocol~\cite{wheat} which AWARE and \ourProtocol{} are extending.

+Zyzzyva proposes a form of \emph{speculative execution} in which replicas execute requests directly after receiving a proposal from the leader~\cite{kotla2007zyzzyva}.
+Yet Zyzzyva requires a predictable and stable network that is uncommon in geo-distributed deployments and shows quickly degrading performance in case of failures, as it necessitates collecting responses from \emph{all} replicas within some time window to complete a request in a single phase~\cite{singh2008bft}.
+PBFT-CS refines PBFT with client-side speculation.
+Clients send subsequent requests after predicting a response to an earlier request without waiting for the earlier request to commit---however, clients need to track and propagate the dependencies between requests~\cite{wester2009tolerating}.

+In contrast, \ourProtocol{} incorporates a novel technique for client-side speculation to allow applications to work on correctable results (as first proposed in~\cite{guerraoui2016incremental}) obtained from the replicated state machine by proposing \textit{Byzantine correctables} which offer increasing consistency guarantees to clients.